marko1943/nasa-image-search/README.md

 - CSS theming
 - Add basic snapshot tests for pages; i.e. hitting Search renders images, clicking on image redirects to new route; test show page render, etc...
-- Mock api calls with Jest
+- Mock API calls with Jest
-  I tried to add Jest to Vite but doesn't seem to be working as expected and at this point I have no time to try other testing lib or move to CRA/Webpack.
 - Lazy load images, eg 20 by 20

 ## Note

 You're on a `codekeepers` branch.
 Remain there to test this.
-Main branch is just a skeleton i use.
+The main branch is just a skeleton I use.